graycenw/website/content/home/posts.md

 ---
 # An instance of the Portfolio widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: portfolio
+widget: pages

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 60

-title: "Writing"
+title: ""
 subtitle: ''

 content:
   # Page type to display.
 E.g. project.
-  page_type: project
+  page_type: post
   filters:
     featured_only: true
   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).